 You probably know that the famous quote “the mountains are calling, and I must go” is from naturalist John Muir.
 But what you might not know is that he was talking about the beautiful Sierra Nevada mountain range, which is where you’ll find Lake Tahoe.
 And if you're leaving behind urban life for a few days in the wooded and wonderful Lake Tahoe, hiking will almost certainly be on your itinerary.
 Fortunately, Lake Tahoe is a hiker’s paradise, with plenty of options for athletes of any level.
 Some hikes, like the Tunnel Creek Trail, offer amazing views of the lake less only a few minutes in.
 Others, like Mount Tallac, make you work your way across steep trails through miles of deep forest before being rewarded with epic lake views.

 When hiking in Tahoe, remember that you’ll be in bear country.
 The bears in Tahoe are black bears (even if they look brown) and they’re afraid of people — but they do love people food, so make sure to not leave any food wrappers or trash on the trails.
-Additionally, Lake Tahoe has extremely heavy snowfall in the winter that can affect trail access year-round.
+Additionally, Lake Tahoe has extremely heavy snowfall in both the winter and Fall that can affect trail access year-round.
 Be sure to do research on any of these routes and check the trail conditions before beginning your hike.

 Mount Tallac (South Lake Tahoe)

 AddressMount Tallac Trail, South Lake Tahoe, CA 96150, USA